philwolstenholme/T4-userscripts/README.md

 ### Auto populate content output URIs as you type

 When creating a new section in T4, your output URI will be created automatically as you type.
-Spaces will be converted to hyphens and eny existing URIs will not be affected.
+Spaces will be converted to hyphens.
+Any existing URIs will not be affected.

 ### Save your changes without leaving the page